Eliud Kipchoge Dashes Past 2-Hour Marathon Barrier In Assisted Event

 Kenyan Runner Eliud Kipchoge Breaks World Marathon Record In Berlin

 Saturday's feat that tested the upper limits of physical prowess, however, will not be officially recognized as a world record by the International Association of Athletics Federations, much like the Breaking2 event.
-The race, held in Prater park in the heart of Vienna, was not an open event, the course in the park was evened ahead of time and Kipchoge had a team of 41 pacemakers with him, running in rotating teams of seven.
+The race, held in Prater park in the heart of Vienna, was not an open event, the course in the park was evened ahead of time and Kipchoge had a team of 41 pacesetters with him, running in rotating teams of seven.

 "Remember, the 41 pacemakers are among the best athletes ever, in the whole world," Kipchoge said.
 Among them was Matthew Centrowitz, who earned a gold medal for the U.S. in the men's 1500 meters at the 2016 Summer Olympics.